LifeBogger presents the Full Story of a Managerial Football Genius best known by the Nickname ‘Cholo‘.

 If not for football, Simeone would have studied Physical Education.
 It’s fair to say, Diego Simeone is a mean-looking man, with a mean personality and a mean management style.
-But, it also turns out, he delivers a hardcore training session.
+But, it also turns out, that he delivers a hardcore training session.

-Maybe this is the reason why Griezmann is exceptionally fit at Euro 2016Ideally, things do not always work out for people and one must always have a backup in all walks of life, including and especially their careers.
+Maybe this is the reason why Griezmann is exceptionally fit at Euro 2016Ideally, things do not always work out for people, and one must always have a backup in all walks of life, including and especially their careers.

 What would Simeone have done if he would not have played football?
 He would have studied Physical Education.